SodaStream: Advertising campaigns

-In 2010, SodaStream launched an international campaign to raise awareness of bottle and can consumption.
+In 2010, SodaStream launched an international campaign targeting the bottle and can waste associated with pre-made drinks.
 The campaign involves the display of 9-cubic-metre cages in various countries, each containing 10,657 empty bottles and cans.
-Begun in Belgium, the Cage campaign has since visited 30 countries with the message that the waste produced by one family over the course of five years from beverage containers – 10,657 bottles and cans – can be replaced by a single SodaStream bottle.
-When a cage went on display in Johannesburg, South Africa in 2012, Coca-Cola demanded that SodaStream remove its products from the cages and threatened to sue SodaStream.
+When a cage full of empties went on display in Johannesburg, South Africa in 2012, Coca-Cola demanded that SodaStream remove its products from the cages and threatened to sue SodaStream.
 SodaStream responded by dismissing the threats and announcing that it would display the cage outside Coca-Cola's headquarters in Atlanta.

 A 30-second television commercial promoting sustainability, showing soda bottles exploding each time a person makes a drink using a SodaStream machine, was banned in the United Kingdom in 2012.
 Clearcast, the organization that approves TV advertising in the UK, explained that they "thought it was a denigration of the bottled drinks market".
 The same ad, crafted by Alex Bogusky, ran in the United States, Sweden, Australia, and other countries.
 An appeal by SodaStream to reverse Clearcast's decision to censor the commercial was rejected.
 A similar advertisement, which featured a pair of Coca-Cola and Pepsi deliverymen reacting to the exploding bottles, was expected to air during Super Bowl XLVII in February 2013, but was rejected by CBS for its direct references to Coke and Pepsi.
 The previous SodaStream ad was shown in its place.
 SodaStream CEO said "The banned ad was a win because of the quality as well as the quantity of the exposure we received".

 The company's 2020 advertising campaign featured Snoop Dogg in the United States and Priyanka, the first season winner of Canada's Drag Race, in Canada.